networkop/networkop.github.io/source/_posts/2016-01-06-rest-basic-operations.markdown

     app_1()
 ```

-Run this once, then login and navigate to `test_1` lab and you'll see a single node called R1.
+Run this once, then login the UNL web GUI and navigate to `test_1` lab.
+Examine how node **R1** is configured and compare it to the defaults set in a [Device module][github-device.py].

 ## Source code
 All code from this post can be found in my [public repository on Github][post-github-commit]